profmatjr/birthday/README.md

 # birthday
-Calculates the probability of two persons have the same birthday
+Calculates the probability of two persons have the same birthday using Tkinter interface